lovell/sharp/docs/api-output.md

 ## toBuffer

 Write output to a Buffer.
-JPEG, PNG, WebP, AVIF, TIFF and raw pixel data output are supported.
+JPEG, PNG, WebP, AVIF, TIFF, GIF and raw pixel data output are supported.

-If no explicit format is set, the output format will match the input image, except GIF and SVG input which become PNG output.
+If no explicit format is set, the output format will match the input image, except SVG input which becomes PNG output.

 By default all metadata will be removed, which includes EXIF-based orientation.
 See [withMetadata][1] for control over this.